juanep97/iop4/README.md

 ```
 once at the start of your script.
 IOP4 configuration can be accessed anywhere without configuring the ORM doing `import iop4lib; iop4conf = iop4lib.Config(config_db=False)`.

-> This way of configuring `IOP4` is should be also valid inside IPython Shell, but not for Jupyter notebooks, since their asynchronous output interferes with Django ORM.
+> This way of configuring `IOP4` should be also valid inside IPython Shell, but not for Jupyter notebooks, since their asynchronous output interferes with Django ORM.
 To use IOP4 inside a notebook, see below.
 More details can be found in the documentation for `iop4lib.Config`.

 Now you are ready to import and use IOP4 models from your Python script, e.g:
 ```python